GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Introduction

-To tackle the aforementioned challenges, we propose a novel GNN model to address sum-rate HBF tasks, along with two frameworks based on score-based (diffusion) generative models.
+To tackle the aforementioned challenges, we propose a novel GNN model for sum-rate maximization in HBF tasks, together with two frameworks based on score-based (diffusion) generative models.
 Specifically, these two frameworks target CSI generation and CSI denoising, respectively.
 To the best of our knowledge, this is the first work that leverages generative models for both data augmentation and CSI denoising.
 The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose the Hybrid Message Graph Attention Network (HMGAT), which employs joint node-level and edge-level message passing mechanisms to update node and edge features, respectively.
 Specifically, for each directed edge, we treat edges sharing the same source node as its neighbors, enabling edge feature aggregation and explicit edge feature updating.
 This design enhances the representation capacity of GNNs for graph optimization tasks that inherently involve both nodes and edges.

-\item We propose a Bidirectional Encoder Representations from Transformers (BERT)-based Noise Conditional Score Network (NCSN) to learn the distribution of high-resolution CSI samples by estimating the corresponding score function.
-The BERT-based NCSN enables the generation of high-resolution CSI samples from noisy samples, which can be utilized to augment data for the HMGAT to improve its generalization performance.
+\item We propose a Bidirectional Encoder Representations from Transformers (BERT)-based Noise Conditional Score Network (NCSN) to learn the distribution of high-resolution CSI samples{\footnote{{Since perfect CSI is unachievable, high-resolution CSI samples (obtained by sophisticated channel estimation methods with high pilot overhead) can be used as the ground truth for both CSI generation and denoising.}}} by estimating the corresponding score function.
+The BERT-based NCSN enables the generation of high-resolution CSI samples from noisy samples, which can be utilized for data augmentation to boost the generalization performance of HMGAT.

 \item We propose a BERT-based Denoising Score Network (DSN), termed DeBERT, for denoising imperfect CSI under arbitrary channel error levels.
-The BERT-based DSN can refine imperfect CSI to a high-quality estimation of the perfect CSI, which can be utilized to enhance the robustness of the HMGAT against CSI error.
+The BERT-based DSN can refine imperfect CSI to a high-quality estimation of the perfect CSI, which can be utilized to enhance the robustness of the HMGAT against CSI errors.